adetaylor/codeclub-python/README.md

   * They don't even mention Pyro yet
   * There are too many things to install
   * There might be dependencies on git and ssh that I haven't figured out
-  * Some of this could be avoided if we switched to Eclipse/PyDev which has a pure-Java git plugin, but it just appears to be plain rubbish.
-See IDE TODO item above.

 Possible future projects
 ---------------